jeroenjota/kraakscore/README.md

 > For touchscreens, instead of **CTRL-click** you can **longpress**

 ### Maximum players
-The maximum number of participants in a tournament is 8.
+The maximum number of teams (normally 2 players) in a tournament is 8.
 When there are more than 6 players/teams, you get the choice of splitting the tournament up in two groups and play final/third-place matches after the normal rounds.

 ### Workflow
 After the schedule is created, you can fill in the scores for each team after each round.
 The Standings will be updated immediatly
-At any time during the tournament you can generate a PDF with the results [*Afdrukken*].
-At the end of the tournament the final standings are added to this PDF
+At the end of the tournament you can generate a PDF with the results [*Afdrukken*].
+The ranking numbers will also be updated.
+The PDF will be stored on the server and you can share the link to the PDF with WhatsApp, or you can generate a QR-code which the players can scan it download the results PDF.
 #### Groups
 If you want to split up the tournament (possible with more than 6 participants), the app will randomly create groups.
 The winners of the groups will play the finals, the numbers 2 will play for the third place.
 > There is no scoring input for the numbers 3 and 4, because in **De Laurierboom**, they never win a price ;-)